The stately home and 1000 acre park of the Duke of Devonshire.

 Towels and toiletries: Towels and toiletries are not provided but are available to hire or purchase from reception.
 Bedding is supplied.

-Pets: Pets are not permitted at YHA Hartington Hall.
+Pets: Pets are not permitted in the main hostel building, but are allowed in all camping and cabin facilities.
 Assistance dogs are welcome.

 Wi-Fi: Free wi-fi is available in social spaces.